pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/create.md

 ## 1. Develop the Visualization in a Sandbox

 You will start by developing the visualization in a controlled sandbox environment.
-Then, you will drop the sandbox and package the visualization's files in a way that it can be deployed to Pentaho products.
+Then, you will package your visualization's files so it can be deployed to Pentaho products.

 Do the [Bar/D3 Visualization in Sandbox](samples/bar-d3-sandbox) walk-through, which guides you through the development of a custom visualization having a [D3](https://d3js.org/)-based view.